-This is a cumulative number reflecting investigations resulting from received complaints, violations found during a routine inspection, leads from law enforcement, reviewing program metrics such as Vehicle Inspection Clean
+This is a cumulative number reflecting investigations resulting from received complaints, violations found during a routine inspection, leads from law enforcement and other agencies, and program metrics analysis (Vehicle Inspection Clean Scan).

-Scan analysis, and investigation requests received from other agencies.
 Since an investigation can be conducted without a complaint (i.e., violations found during a routine inspection or reviewing program metrics), it is important to note that the number of complaints and investigations conducted will not always match in this report.